Portofino: the Dolphins Home

 Tourism in Portofino

 As we already mentioned, Portofino has always been a fishing village with a sea-faring population.
 About the middle of the XIX century, it started to become a mecca of the English who purchased the best positions of land and there built villas and restored castles with the maximum respect to the verdure and landscape.
 After World War I, and more precisely in the year 1924, some journalists and Italian writers began to illustrate the characteristic beauties of the area, bringing Portofino to light and also awakening in the Italians touring interests.
 It can well be said that the touristic fame of Portofino is due above all to the press.
-On this subject is to be remembered R. Calzini who in 1924 – 25 wrote about twenty articles in the newspaper, «Corriere della Sera», illustrating the beauties of this hamlet (on the wall of fame there is a plaque dedicated to this reporter).
+On this subject is to be remembered R. Calzini who in 1924 – 25 wrote about twenty articles in the newspaper, «Corriere della Sera», illustrating the beauties of this hamlet (on the wall before the little cemetery there is a plaque dedicated to this reporter).

 A series of articles and entire books by Italian and foreign journalists and writers soon followed with the scope of making Portofino a tourist spot.
 This scope was fully reached in that starting in 1925 Italians and foreigners began to frequent Portofino, to make it fashionable and to buy the characteristic fishermen’s houses around the port, turning their interiors into original and luxurious residences.
 In 1935, on the initiative of Comm.
-Ettore Bocciardo (also remembered in the wall of fame), was issued a law creating the local «Mount of Portofino Organization» whose purpose is to protect and defend Portofino (buildings and vegetation) from any alterations that private persons are inclined to make.
+Ettore Bocciardo, was issued a law creating the local «Mount of Portofino Organization» whose purpose is to protect and defend Portofino (buildings and vegetation) from any alterations that private persons are inclined to make.
 The organization also supervises any decisions taken by the municipal building commission.
 In this manner, the antique aspect of the fishing village in the Italian Riviera has been kept almost intact.
-No vehicles of any kind are allowed to go into the square and nightclubs or entertainments that can disturb the peace are prohibited, thus creating that a angolo di paradiso » that is Portofino, appreciated throughout the entire world and mecca of tourists from all parts of the globe.
+No vehicles of any kind are allowed to go into the square and nightclubs or entertainments that can disturb the peace are prohibited, thus creating that «angolo di paradiso » that is Portofino, appreciated throughout the entire world and mecca of tourists from all parts of the globe.
 Her regular clientele is of the first class.
 It can well be said that Portofino is world renown.

 Today, Portofino is still a place known for international tourism and the jet-set lifestyle.
 The city is located in a small area – 2 kmq – making it rigorously pedestrian.
 It is often called the most beautiful «Piazzetta» in the world.
 It is a unique sort of salon en plein air, filled with magic and charm.
 Within a few steps, you can visit famous ateliers and see some outstanding yachts at the marina decks – which hosts yachts from 8 meters up to 40.
 You may see fishermen organizing their nets and witness unforgettable sunsets of pastel colors on the bay.
 Many International fashion houses chose this amazing location as their home- included among them are Louis Vuitton, Dior, Gucci, Emilio Pucci and many more.
 You can find these boutiques in «Via Roma», the main street starts from the parking area and ends at the «Piazzetta» or on the two piers Molo Umberto I and Calata Marconi.